WalletConnect/walletconnect-docs/docs/advanced/push-server.md

 2. Self-host the [Push Server](https://github.com/WalletConnect/push-server)
 3. Write your own implementation using the [spec](https://specs.walletconnect.com/2.0/specs/servers/push/spec)

-It is recommended that you use our hosted platform for simplicity and ease of integration.
+It is recommended that you use WalletConnect Cloud for simplicity and ease of integration.
 Typically you only need to self-host if you have concerns about our hosted platform having access to your FCM or APNs server credentials, such as for regulatory reasons.
 If you want to self-host or implement against the spec, please reach out to devrel@walletconnect.com for assistance.

 ## Setup in WalletConnect Cloud